paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-01-06-designing_systems_part_1.markdown

 You might describe the prevailing aesthetic as eclectic, if you were being generous.
 The image above, published in the sartorial magazine Punch in 1890, will give you an idea of how people perceived visual communication around this period.
 London's transport wasn't immune.
 On underground platforms, signage and advertising was intermixed, with a variety of typefaces arranged in a hotchpotch manner.
 This not only made the network difficult to navigate, but it hardly inspired confidence in this new mode of transport either.

-Given this uninviting landscape, Pick's first initiative was to improve the appearance of stations.
+Pick's first initiative was to improve the appearance of stations.
 He standardised the different poster sizes, limited their number, and arranged them on a grid.
 To ensure station names would stand out he placed large red circles behind name boards, a layout that would inform the design of the now familiar underground logo, the Roundel.

 {% figure caption:"Dover Street (now Green Park) station in 1923.
 Photograph: [Transport for London](https://www.flickr.com/photos/tflpress/22122745593)"  class:"u-pull-right" %}
 {% include image.html preset="supporting" path="2017/01/dover_street.jpg" %}
 {% endfigure %}

 Pick then commissioned artists to design beautiful posters.
 Rather than nag passengers, these would inspire, suggesting places in London people could visit and attractions they might attend.
-These posters helped humanise the network and before long, people referred to the tube as the longest art gallery in London.
-Pick later said <q>art has to come down off its pedestal and earn its living</q>.
+Pick thought art needed to come down from its pedestal and earn a living.
+These posters humanised the network, with people referring to the tube as London’s longest art gallery.

 His next initiative was to commission a proprietary typeface the company could use to distinguish its publicity and announcements from that of other advertisers.
 In his brief to Edward Johnston, Pick stated that this new typeface should <q>have the bold simplicity of the authentic lettering of the finest periods</q> and belong <q>unmistakably to the twentieth century</q>.